 TGaz Editors: Replace Figure 27-46b with the figure below and change the caption as shown below. (#7122, #7126)

-Figure 27-46b—Example of HE-LTFs in an HE Ranging NDP with N_STS=2 and N_LTF_REP =2 (#4014, #5452)
+Figure 27-46b—An example of HE-LTFs in an HE Ranging NDP with NUM_USERS =1, NUM_STS=2 and LTF_REP =2 (#4014, #5452)

 When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs (#5217) as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
+There is a single HE-LTF User Block in an HE-LTF field, and the total number of HE-LTF symbols in the HE-LTF field is the product of (a) and (b), where:

+The number of HE-LTF repetitions, given in LTF_REP.

-The number of HE-LTF symbols is the product of the number of HE-LTF repetitions, given in LTF_REP, and the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
+The number of symbols in an HE-LTF Repetition Block, which is the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams NUM_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).

-The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times, i.e., a value of LTF_REP equal to 1 indicates a single HE-LTF segment without repetition, and a value of LTF_REP greater than 1 indicates the use of HE-LTF repetitions.
-If the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, the TXVECTOR parameter NUM_USERS is not present which is then assumed to be 1. (#7347)
+The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times, i.e., a value of LTF_REP equal to 1 indicates no repetition of an HE-LTF Repetition Block within an HE-LTF User Block, and a value of LTF_REP greater than 1 indicates the use of repetitions of an HE-LTF Repetition Block within an HE-LTF User Block.
+If the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, the TXVECTOR parameter NUM_USERS is not present which is then assumed to be 1, and all the HE-LTF symbols belong to a single HE-LTF User Block.. (#7347)

 When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 μs, see Figure 27-46c (HE Ranging NDP format with Secure HE-LTFs).
 For the secure HE-LTF symbol or Packet Extension field with zero power GI, the time domain signal has zero power during the period of the GI.
+The TXVECTOR parameters LTF_KEY, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
+The repetitions of the HE-LTF symbols are repetition of the HE-LTF Repetition Block.
+The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357).
+The total number of HE-LTF symbols in an HE-LTF User Block is the product of (a) and (b), where:

+The number of HE-LTF repetitions, given in LTF_REP.

-The total number of HE-LTF symbols is the product of the number of HE-LTF repetitions given in LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)
+The number of symbols in an HE-LTF Repetition Block, which is the conventional number of HE-LTF, NHE-LTF, based on the number of space-time streams NUM_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)

-For Secure HE-LTF trasnmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1. (#7347)
+For Secure HE-LTF transmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1, and there are a minimum of two HE-LTF Repetition Blocks in an HE-LTF User Block.. (#7347)

 Figure 27-46c—HE Ranging NDP format with Secure HE-LTFs

-When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1 and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and N_LTF_REP will be in array form with NUM_USERS entries.
-The number of Secure HE-LTF will depend on the sum of: NHE-LTF times LTF_REP, across all users.
-In this case, the repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
-The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357) For Secure HE-LTF transmissions, the number of HE-LTF repetitions given in LTF_REP shall be greater than 1. (#7348)

-NOTE—The intended receiver can use the LTF repetitions to check for consistency of the channel estimates across the repetitions.
+NOTE—The intended receiver can use the LTF repetitions to check for consistency of the channel estimates across the HE-LTF Repetition Blocks.
 One metric that can be used for the consistency check is to take the mean-squared error between consecutive channel estimates and compare against a threshold relative to the measured noise power. (#5189, #5192)